QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s1.investigation/index.md

 Investigation 🔎, a.k.a. passive recon (reconnaissance) is the first step of the pentester activities during an external penetration testing.

-It involves gathering information about the target from afar 👓️, meaning with **no direct interaction with the target** 👀.
+It involves gathering information about the target from afar 👓️, meaning with **no direct interaction with the target(s)** 👀.

 🌱 The goal is to find as much information as possible.

 🚿️ You can also infer data, for instance, if a company has many customers, then they may have a support page/customer service.

+📚 This could also mean passively observing the network activity if we are already within the company network.
 </div><div>

 Common activities:

 * 🧑‍💻 Learn more about the company <small>(roles, services...)</small>, the technologies, programming languages and software they use...

-* 🐟 Find a potential attack vector
+* 🐟 Find a potential attack vector <small>(website, provider, etc.)</small>

 * 🧑 Find information about their employees, their emails, their social accounts, their leaked passwords...